-This allows the grantor to designate someone to buy, sell, or manage property on his or her behalf.
+A real estate power of attorney allows the principal to designate an agent to buy, sell, or manage real estate on their behalf.

 Vehicle Power of Attorney

-This type of power of attorney grants the agent power of attorney to handle all documents relating to the title and registration of the of the grantors vehicle.
+A vehicle power of attorney grants the agent power of attorney to handle all documents relating to the title and registration of the principal’s vehicle.

 Tax Power of Attorney

-Initiated by Form N-848, this power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the grantors behalf.
+Initiated by Form N-848, a tax power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the principal’s behalf.